Kalchaqui/VeriPass/README.md

 **VeriScore** is a B2B credit scoring infrastructure that leverages blockchain technology, the x402 payment protocol, and AI agents to provide secure, transparent, and verifiable credit assessments for exchanges, banks, and financial institutions.

-This project has been migrated from Avalanche to Cronos EVM and enhanced with AI agent capabilities for the Cronos x402 Paytech Hackathon.

 ### **Key Features**